smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

     call observer with tick data
 ```

+Q. Needs a clear list of flows in the plugin and recovery flow needs to be added

 ## General Eligibility Check Flow (Observer)
 The simplified modular flow uses data from an arbitrary tick to get upkeep
 payloads from a registry.
 The upkeeps should be scoped to the tick type and any